e-mail: bok@dhit.pl

 Disadvantages of neodymium magnets:

-• Potential hazard associated with microscopic parts of magnets can be dangerous, if swallowed, which becomes significant in the context of children's health.
-Furthermore, tiny parts of these magnets have the potential to hinder the diagnostic process when they are in the body.
+• Possible danger associated with microscopic parts of magnets pose a threat, if swallowed, which becomes significant in the aspect of protecting young children.
+Furthermore, miniscule components of these devices have the potential to complicate diagnosis after entering the body.

 Dust and powder from neodymium magnets are highly flammable.